 Let's dive into some sales statistics about closing a sale and making a profit.

-From common challenges to timing and sales strategies, here are some interesting closing statistics to keep in mind as you focus your efforts on conversions.
+From common challenges to timing and sales strategies, here are some interesting closing statistics to remember as you focus your efforts on conversions.

 1. Closing is still a priority

 Of course, those other activities play a big role in closing deals and are important to the bottom line overall.
-Consider a company that is known for exceptional customer service — their buyers may be more enticed to buy, indirectly improving the close rate.
-But generating leads can only benefit your company so much if you aren't converting those leads to buyers.
+Consider a company known for exceptional customer service — their buyers may be more enticed to buy, indirectly improving the close rate.
+However, generating leads can only benefit your company so much if you aren't converting those leads to buyers.

 2. Closing is very challenging